What are User Role Levels in WordPress?

 WordPress does sometimes care about the hierarchy of roles.
 In particular, the heirarchy is important when creating new user accounts.
 Here's a practical example where Role Levels matter …

-This is a useful security measure.
-You don’t want to allow Authors to create as many Administrators as they want.
+This hierarchy restriction is a useful security measure.
+You don't want to allow Authors to create as many Administrators as they want.

-The Capability Manager Enhanced plugin has some extra security measures including these:
+The PublishPress Capabilities plugin has some extra security measures including these:

 - Users cannot assign a role with a level higher than their own.